 New Landscape Transformation Rebate Program Launched

-Rebates are $1 per square foot and are issued on a first-come, first-served basis until funding is exhausted.
+Rebates are $2 per square foot and are issued on a first-come, first-serve basis until funding is exhausted.
 Watch this video to see how easy it is to apply online.
 Residential customers can also call (888) 376-3314 with questions and alternatively, can request a paper application for a landscape transformation rebate over the phone (habla Español).
+Now is the right time to transform your tired lawn into a beautiful, easy-care garden that is sustainable and saves water.

 Rotating Sprinkler Nozzles: Multi-trajectory, rotating streams apply water more slowly and uniformly to your landscape, encouraging healthy plant growth.
 Qualified sprinkler nozzles are eligible for $2 per nozzle, with a minimum of 30 nozzles per site.